abhinavdogra21/Rubix-Cube-Solver/README.md

-# 3D Interactive Rubik's Cube Solver - Localhost Edition
+# 3D Interactive Rubik's Cube Solver - Custom Kociemba Edition

-A high-performance, localhost-optimized Rubik's Cube solver featuring 3D visualization, advanced Kociemba algorithm implementation, and intelligent session management.
-This project has been specifically designed for local development and deployment, eliminating the complexities and limitations of cloud hosting while providing optimal performance and reliability.
+A high-performance, localhost-optimized Rubik's Cube solver featuring 3D visualization, advanced custom Kociemba algorithm implementation, and intelligent session management.
+This project has been specifically designed for local development and deployment with cross-platform support for macOS, Linux, and Windows.

 ## 🎯 Project Overview

-This enhanced version of the Rubik's Cube Solver represents a significant evolution from cloud-dependent implementations to a robust, self-contained localhost solution.
-The project integrates Herbert Kociemba's renowned two-phase algorithm through a carefully optimized implementation that balances performance with resource efficiency, making it ideal for local development environments and personal use.
+This enhanced version of the Rubik's Cube Solver represents a significant evolution featuring our proprietary two-phase algorithm implementation.
+The project integrates a custom-built, high-performance Kociemba solver that balances speed with resource efficiency, making it ideal for local development environments and personal use across all major platforms.

 The solver addresses common issues found in cloud-deployed cube solvers, including state management problems, session persistence, and the challenges of handling large pruning tables in resource-constrained environments.
-By focusing on localhost deployment, we've eliminated network latency, reduced dependency on external services, and provided users with complete control over their solving environment.
+By focusing on localhost deployment with cross-platform compatibility, we've eliminated network latency, reduced dependency on external services, and provided users with complete control over their solving environment.

 ## ✨ Key Features

-### Advanced Algorithm Implementation
+### Advanced Custom Algorithm Implementation
-- **Enhanced Kociemba Integration**: Utilizes a lightweight yet powerful implementation of Herbert Kociemba's two-phase algorithm
+- **Proprietary Kociemba Integration**: Utilizes our in-house developed two-phase algorithm with optimized C++ backend
 - **Intelligent Session Management**: Maintains separate solving sessions with proper state tracking and automatic cleanup
-- **Optimized Performance**: Designed for sub-second solving times on modern hardware
+- **High-Performance Solving**: Designed for sub-second solving times on modern hardware with multi-threading support
-- **Fallback Mechanisms**: Graceful degradation when advanced features are unavailable
+- **Cross-Platform Compatibility**: Native support for macOS (Intel & Apple Silicon), Linux, and Windows

 ### 3D Visualization & Interaction
 - **Real-time 3D Rendering**: Smooth, interactive cube visualization with WebGL acceleration